When comparing Hostinger and Namecheap, most readers want one thing: affordable hosting that performs well over time.

 First on the list: data centers and their locations.
 Namecheap only has 4 data centers, located in Arizona, Singapore, Amsterdam, and the UK.

 Hostinger, on the other hand, offers 12 locations.
 They’re located in the US (Arizona, New York, and Massachusetts), Brazil, France, Germany, Lithuania, the UK, the Netherlands, India, Indonesia, and Singapore.
+This broader global reach gives Hostinger an advantage, as international visitors can automatically connect to the closest server, resulting in faster loading times and fewer lag spikes.

-Both hosting providers offer CDNs to improve speed and UX.
 Another feature they have in common is the use of LiteSpeed servers, although Namecheap hasn’t migrated all its hosting to LiteSpeed yet and is still relying on its original slower Apache servers.

-Hostinger, meanwhile, automatically offers LiteSpeed Cache for WordPress (LSCWP) with a one-click installation in hPanel, providing faster load times, advanced optimizations, and better performance under high traffic for WordPress sites.
+Hostinger, meanwhile, automatically offers LiteSpeed Cache for WordPress (LSCWP) with one-click installation in hPanel, providing faster load times, advanced optimizations, and better performance under high traffic for WordPress sites.

 Let’s see how they did in our tests.